thebrewery-craft-templates/nodejs-cloud-code/README.md

  ├── README.md
  ├── cloud_ # Your Parse cloud code functions.
  │ ├── functions.js # Sample location for your cloud code functions.
  │ ├── job-scheduler.js* # Our built-in function for Parse Job scheduling.
-Please don't edit/change/remove this dile.
+Please don't edit/change/remove this file.
  │ ├── mailer.js # Our built-in function for send mail.
  │ └── main.js* # The root file which we import on Craft's cloud code.
 Please don't edit/change/remove this file.
  ├── express*
  │ └── index.js # Ideal folder and location for your express-based functions.
+ ├── cors-config.js # You may set the domain URL here for restricting allowed hosts.
  ├── index.js* # Your root index file.
 Please don't edit/change/remove it.
+ ├── files # Default file location.
+Uploaded files are encrypted by default.
  ├── logs # Default log location.
 This will store on your local drive.
  ├── newrelic.js* # Please don't edit/change/remove this file.
  ├── package.json